cloudnative-pg/cloudnative-pg/docs/src/operator_conf.md

-The example below customizes the behavior of the operator, by defining the label/annotation names to be inherited by the resources created by any `Cluster` object that is deployed at a later time, and by enabling [in-place updates for the instance manager](installation_upgrade.md#in-place-updates-of-the-instance-manager).
+The example below customizes the behavior of the operator, by defining the label/annotation names to be inherited by the resources created by any `Cluster` object that is deployed at a later time, by enabling [in-place updates for the instance manager](installation_upgrade.md#in-place-updates-of-the-instance-manager), and by spreading upgrades.

 ```yaml
 apiVersion: v1